The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Interchange Process and the Generalized Exclusion Process

-Thus, it can be said $P_{GEP}$ satisfies the gradient condition. \end{remark}
+Thus, it can be said that $\mathrm{GEP}_{k,l}(X)$ satisfies the gradient condition. \end{remark}

-Our main result of this paper is to prove an analogue of Aldous' spectral gap conjecture for the normal generalized exclusion process.
-More precisely, we prove that the spectral gap of the normal generalized exclusion process is equal to that of a random walk on a complete graph of same order.
+The main result of this paper is the proof of an analogue of Aldous' spectral gap conjecture for the normal generalized exclusion process.
+More precisely, we explicitly presents the spectral gap of the normal generalized exclusion process by $k$-times of that of a random walk on a complete graph of the same order.
 To prove the main theorem, we will apply our framework and Aldous' spectral gap conjecture.
-Firstly, we will write the normal generalized exclusion process as the quotient of the interchange process on the extended graph.
+First, we will describe the normal generalized exclusion process as the quotient of the interchange process on an extended graph.